neurobagel/documentation/docs/user_guide/config.md

 !!! warning "`ApiURL` must include the protocol (`http://` or `https://`)"

-??? info "You do not need to specify public Neurobagel nodes"
+??? info "Public Neurobagel nodes do not need to be included"

         We maintain a list of publicly accessible Neurobagel nodes [here](https://github.com/neurobagel/menu/blob/main/node_directory/neurobagel_public_nodes.json).